huivrotiki/.github/profile/README.md

-The AudioKit organization created and maintains many repositories.
-Here's an overview:
+The AudioKit organization has created and maintains many repositories.
+It's important to us that our work is tested and proved to build successfully across as many platforms as possible using Github's "Actions" continuous integration system.

 | Repository | Tests | Version | Swift | Platforms |
 | ---------- | ----- | ------- | ----- | --------- |